coveo/source.coveo.com/_posts/2021-03-02-checkov-terragrunt-hook.md

 We all know we don’t always take the time to fully read the documentation.
 DevOps team members are likely to:
 - Copy a piece of Terraform code from StackOverflow
 - Copy another piece of Terraform code from a colleague that copied it from StackOverflow
-- Use an IDE to tell the required parameters without reading any documentation
+- Use an IDE to tell what the required parameters are without reading any documentation
 - Use a pre-built Terraform module from someone else without looking at the code too much
-- Etc...
+- Etc.

-With time, an organization might end up with dozens or hundreds of AWS resources that don't follow best practices or that don't follow corporate policies.
+With time, an organization might end up with dozens of AWS resources that don't follow best practices or that don't follow corporate policies.
 How can that be fixed?

 AWS Config offers us the possibility to create [remediation actions](https://docs.aws.amazon.com/config/latest/developerguide/remediation.html).
 While the idea is great, having a tool that changes AWS resource configurations can bring multiple problems:
 - It can break the application (some resources cannot be changed, they need to be deleted and then re-created)